HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

 So, how are people using variable fonts?
 Not surprisingly the weight axis is the most popular value used with the `font-variation-settings` property, followed by optical sizes, width, slant, italic, and grades.

-This somewhat surprised us, because there is no need to use the low-level `font-feature-settings` property to set a custom weight axis value.
-You can simply use the `font-weight` property with a custom value, for example, font-weight: 550 for a weight between 500 and 600.
+This somewhat surprised us, because there is no need to use the low-level `font-variation-settings` property to set a custom weight axis value.
+You can simply use the `font-weight` property with a custom value, for example, `font-weight: 550` for a weight between 500 and 600.

 {{ figure_markup(
   image="popular-variable-font-weight-values.png",
-  caption="Popular variable font weight values.", description="Bar chart showing a font-weight of `400` is used on 22% of desktop pages using variable fonts and 23% of mobile pages using variable fonts, `600` on 22% of both, `700` on 21% of desktop and 22% of mobile pages, `300` on 19% and 21% respectively, `500` on 4% and 3%, `800` on 2% of both pages, `550` on 2% of desktop and 1% of mobile pages, `900` on 1% of both, `200` on 1% of both, and finally `450` on 1% of both desktop and mobile pages..", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQF6OH_2-0apcFzjE-iHSQNuZqp9DtM7udIeOzPSOSMM-Pf6KdTnRwAclX9QPZF1vNNgu6acZvqoN5b/pubchart?oid=1275376550&format=interactive", sheets_gid="1634075051",
+  caption="Popular variable font weight values.", description="Bar chart showing a font-weight of `400` is used on 22% of desktop pages using variable fonts and 23% of mobile pages using variable fonts, `600` on 22% of both, `700` on 21% of desktop and 22% of mobile pages, `300` on 19% and 21% respectively, `500` on 4% and 3%, `800` on 2% of both pages, `550` on 2% of desktop and 1% of mobile pages, `900` on 1% of both, `200` on 1% of both, and finally `450` on 1% of both desktop and mobile pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQF6OH_2-0apcFzjE-iHSQNuZqp9DtM7udIeOzPSOSMM-Pf6KdTnRwAclX9QPZF1vNNgu6acZvqoN5b/pubchart?oid=1275376550&format=interactive", sheets_gid="1634075051",
   sql_file="variable_font_axis_css.sql",